qsnake/cmake_scripts/README.rst

 cmake_scripts
 =============

 This is a set of cmake scripts that are useful in many projects.
+They should be project independent, but in addition, there is also an spkg-install file for Qsnake.